vectordotdev/vector/docs/content/en/highlights/2021-07-13-helm-customConfig.md

 ### vectorApi

-[Vector API](https://vector.dev/docs/reference/api/) configuration can be moved as is under a `customConfig.api` key.
+[Vector API](https://vector.dev/docs/reference/api/) options can be moved as is under a `customConfig.api` key.
 The `extraContainerPorts` or `service` key should be used to expose the port configured in `customConfig`.

 ```diff title="values.yaml"